vidrop/portfolio-website/README.md

 - Update `projects.json` with your own projects
 - Connect a Google Sheet to the portfolio website for realtime data storage and automatic email notification for each new contact form submissions
 - Create a Google Sheet
-- Rename the sheet (the title doesn't really matter) to 'portfolio contact'
+- Rename the sheet (the title doesn't really matter) to `portfolio contact`
-- Name the header of your sheets by filling up the first row with names that matches the 'name' identifier in `index.html`
+- Name the header of your sheets by filling up the first row with names that matches the `name` identifier in `index.html`

 ```html
 <input type="text" name="name" placeholder="Name" required>